 - Report of a dangerous gas fitting

 Reports can be made by telephone however they have to be in regards to major health and safety incidents.
+These can be submitted to the Incident Contact Centre on 0345 300 9923 (opening hours Monday to Friday 8.30 am to 5 pm).

 Reports take the form of an online form, which is then added directly to the RIDDOR database.
+For more information on the types of incidents that are RIDDOR reportable, take a look at the reportable incidents page at from the HSE Executive.

 When filling out the RIDDOR report, you will have to give information on your company, yourself, and as much detail as you can about the incident in hand.
 Each report will be different but all will require you to give information on your companies industry and any other relevant information.